Part of the series Jung’s Red Book. Purchase the compilation for 40% off the price of individual titles!

 PowerPoint: Slides are edited into the video.

-Audio: This download includes an audio MP3 of each lecture for listening on the go.
+Audio: This download includes an audio MP3 of the lecture that can be played on smartphones and tablets.